tw4qa/sw2at-capybara/README.md

 A little about sw2at-capybara
 -----------------

-We really like Rspec and Capybara, they work really well.
+We really like Rspec and Capybara.

 Installation
 -----------------